presto-osu/orlis-orcis/orlis/README.md

 that could be used to download the apps from [AndroZoo](https://androzoo.uni.lu/).  .

 To run the experiment in the paper, build the library repository using the library jars and run Orlis on each app.
-The ground truth can be obtained from the authors of CodeMatch.
+The ground truth for package-level mapping can be obtained from the authors of CodeMatch.
 For more details, please refer to the [website](http://www.st.informatik.tu-darmstadt.de/artifacts/codematch/).